 In truth, you’re training your children to become more independent self-editors.
 As you work alongside them, be patient through the process.
 As with any other skill we teach our kiddos, it takes time.

 How do we edit or proofread our kids’ papers?
 Typically, we grab our red pens and hunt down every sentence fragment, misspelled word, and errant punctuation mark until the page fairly bleeds with criticism.

 May I whisper a simple secret to you that can absolutely revolutionize the editing process for you and your child?

-Start by looking for things she did well.
+Start by looking for things he did well.

-Before a drop of red ink touches your child’s paper, affirm her by helping her discover what’s right about her story or report, not just what needs fixing.
+Before a drop of red ink touches your child’s paper, affirm him by helping him discover what’s right about his story or report, not just what needs fixing.
 It’s such a simple—and perhaps obvious—concept, but if we’re honest with ourselves, we can admit that too often, we focus on the errors.

 Use an Editor’s Tool Kit